lorenzo-schiavon/lorenzo-schiavon.github.io/_pages/about.md

   - /about.html
 ---
 <font style="font-size:17px">
-I am an assistant professor in Statistics at the Department of Economics of Ca' Foscari University of Venice and a data science consultant.
+I am a research fellow in Statistics at the Department of Economics of Ca' Foscari University of Venice and a data science consultant.
 </font>

 <br>